johanley/special-relativity-core/README.md

 You might think of it this way.
 Computing has three basic styles or modes:
 - calculate (raw numeric computation)
-- communicate (moving data from A to B; parsing and formatting)
+- communicate (move data from A to B; parse and format)
 - comprehend (code in order to improve one's understanding)

 *"The purpose of computing is insight, not numbers."* - attributed to R. W. Hamming